-The deck weight is supported on five hollow box section steel piers.
-The first type, with equal piers of 20m height (EP), and the second with piers of 16m, 18m, 20m, 22m and 24m of height (UP), both cases designed according to the seismic code in Japan1).
+The deck weight is supported on five hollow box section steel piers with equal piers of 20m height designed according to the seismic code in Japan1).
 Characterization of structural pier elements is based on the fiber element modelization where the inelasticity of the flexure element is accounted by the division of the cross-section into a discrete number of longitudinal and transversal fiber regions with constitutive model based on uniaxial stress-strain relationship for each zone.

 The element stress resultants are determined by integration of the fiber zone stresses over the cross section of the element.
 At the pier locations the bridge deck is modeled in the transverse direction as a rigid bar of length equal to the deck width.
-This transverse rigid bar is used to model the interactions between deck and pier motions3).
+This transverse rigid bar is used to model the interactions between deck and pier motions3.